MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 The Prefix parameter specifies a text value to add to the beginning of remote PowerShell cmdlet names when you connect.

 - You can't use spaces or special characters like underscores or asterisks.
 - You can't use the value EXO.
-This value is reserved for the nine special **Get-EXO\*** cmdlets in the module.
+This value is reserved for the nine exclusive **Get-EXO\*** cmdlets in the module.

 ```yaml
 Type: String